 Just as industrial wire ropes are used to attach the sling to overhead lifting for securement, they can also be used to make the industrial slings themselves.
 This creates a very strong and durable rigging sling that is still quite flexible.

 Wire ropes come in many forms and are constructed from different types of metals with varying patterns and lays.
 This can impact the working load limit of the industrial sling, too.
-For instance, industrial slings can be made from either galvanized or stainless steel.
-Galvanized are less expensive and a bit more rugged, but stainless steel has a higher working load limit.
+For instance, overhead lift slings can be made from either galvanized or stainless steel.
+Galvanized is less expensive and a bit more rugged, but stainless steel has a higher working load limit.

 Each wire rope is made with a wire rope core surrounded by additional strands.
 This adds strength to the sling, while still allowing for some flexibility for secure holds.
 However, care is needed as these strands can easily kink or snap if the sling is not used or stored correctly.